insolar/mainnet/application/cmd/airdrop/README.md

     Flags:
-      -p, --hexPrivate          Airdrop from member private key in hex -m, --membersPath         Path to a file with members to airdrop -h, --help                Help for airdrop
+      -p, --hexPrivate          Airdrop from member private key in hex -m, --membersPath         Path to a file with members to airdrop -w, --waitTime            Milliseconds to wait after each transfer -h, --help                Help for airdrop
       -v, --verbose             Print request information